-John Richer is an experienced and accomplished business lawyer and commercial litigator who has successfully represented clients in litigation, arbitration and mediation matters in state and federal courts throughout Oklahoma and the United States, as well as in arbitrations, mediations and in informal dispute resolution.
+John Richer is an experienced and accomplished business lawyer who has successfully represented clients in numerous litigation matters in state and federal courts throughout Oklahoma and the United States, as well as in arbitrations, mediations and in informal dispute resolution.

-His experience includes almost every kind of commercial litigation with a particular emphasis on bankruptcy, creditor's rights, the Uniform Commercial Code, breach of contract, including covenants not to compete and solicit, as well as experience in business torts, landlord/tenant and lender liability.
+His experience includes almost every kind of commercial and business litigation with a particular emphasis on bankruptcy, creditor's rights, the Uniform Commercial Code, breach of contract, including covenants not to compete and solicit, as well as experience in business torts, partnership disputes, landlord/tenant and lender liability.

-John also has a significant practice representing Oklahoma homeowner's associations in all areas, including collection and review, and enforcement of restrictive covenants.
-John has developed an appellate practice involving all areas of the law, having successfully prosecuted and defended appeals on behalf of Hall Estill clients in both federal and state courts at the highest level, resulting in several published opinions that have created new legal precedents.
+John also has a significant practice representing Oklahoma homeowner's associations in all areas, including collection, drafting, review and enforcement of restrictive covenants.
+Finally, John has developed an appellate practice involving all areas of the law, having successfully prosecuted and defended appeals on behalf of Hall Estill clients in both federal and state courts at the highest level, resulting in several published opinions that have created new legal precedents.

 John's representative experience includes:

 - Served as lead counsel for several oil and gas companies in defeating claims brought by a Texas County seeking millions of dollars in damages based upon alleged damage to roads.
 See In re Wood Group PSN Inc., 2018 WL 4760039 (Tex.
 App. – San Antonio Oct.
 3, 2018).

 - Served successfully as co-lead counsel in bankruptcy litigation involving the debtor’s post-chapter 11 liquidating trustee’s objection to the client’s $108,000,000 proof of claim based upon the debtor’s rejection of the client’s gas processing agreement under 11 U.S.C. § 365 of the Bankruptcy Code.